Queries (OrchardCore.Queries)¶

 When exposing queries (Lucene or SQL) through GraphQL, you need to define schema of a query return type.

-There are two options: To return a ContentItem
+There are two options: To return a ContentItem or to return a custom object.

 {